smallcampus/hapi-vue-demo/README.md

 This project demo the use of hapi, swagger, mongo, redis and vue to perform a payment process.
 It contains an API built with hapi and a CMS built with vue.

+You may create a order and search a order by refId in the CMS.

 ####Requirement
 - npm (5.6.0)
 - docker (17.12.0-ce)